michelcrypt4d4mus/fedialgo/README.md

 ## Package Configuration
 Package configuration options can be found in [`src/config.ts`](src/config.ts).
-You can't change these via the API currently.
+These can't currently be changed via the API though feel free to experiment with your local copy of the repo.

 # Contributing